Pengy5934/Gremly-Project/README.md

 Emily Boy and Maggie Girl (Fight for BKell's Heart)

 JOBS:
-Emily - What jobs do you want?
+Emily - Environment and Collision
-Maggie - What jobs do you want?
+Maggie - Sprite design and movement
 BKell - Sprite animation and combat